zhentaoshi/panel-local-projection/README.md

 It offers an `R` function to implement the panel local projection that includes two methods:

 - The _fixed effect_ (FE) estimator.
 This is the default estimator in most applied works, but we find that it incurs Nickell bias
-- The _half-panel jackknife_ (HJ) estimator eliminates the asymptotical bias and delivers valid statistical inference.
+- The _split-panel jackknife_ (SPJ) estimator eliminates the asymptotical bias and delivers valid statistical inference.

 ```
 devtools::install_github("zhentaoshi/panel-local-projection")